Legally Blonde 2: Red, White & Blonde: Production

 Although the story is set in Washington, D.C., the film was shot in the offices at the Delta Center and the Utah State Capitol in Salt Lake City, Utah, and the Illinois State Capitol in Springfield, Illinois.
 The aerial views of Washington buildings were scale models built by the crew.

+Costumes worn by Elle and Bruiser Woods on display at the Academy Museum in Los Angeles, California.

 Reception

 Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 35% based on 158 reviews, with an average rating of 4.9/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 35% based on 157 reviews, with an average rating of 5/10.
 The site's critical consensus states: "This blonde joke is less funny the second time around."
 On Metacritic, it has a weighted average score of 47 based on 39 critics, indicating "mixed or average" reviews.
-Audiences surveyed by CinemaScore gave the film a grade of "B" on scale of A+ to F. Entertainment Weekly ranked it at number 21 on their list of "Top 25 Worst Sequels Ever Made" (2006).
+Audiences surveyed by CinemaScore gave the film a grade of "B" on scale of A+ to F. In a 2 out of 4 review, Terry Lawson of Detroit Free Press stated that "while Legally Blonde 2 is bearable in a way that busier and more ambitious unfunny recent comedies like Hollywood Homicide and Alex and Emma are not, it has almost none of the ditsy charm of the original."
+Entertainment Weekly ranked it at number 21 on their list of "Top 25 Worst Sequels Ever Made" (2006).